African All Stars Transfer News and Rumours: Premier League trio chasing ex-Arsenal star Adebayor | Goal.com

 Premier League trio are keen on reinforcing their frontline with the 35-year-old who left Turkish Super Lig club Kayserispor in December.

-Adebayor previously played for Arsenal, Crystal Palace, Tottenham Hotspur and Manchester City in the Premier League in the previous years.
+Adebayor previously played for Arsenal, Crystal Palace, Tottenham Hotspur and Manchester City in the Premier League.

 Ziyech a priority for Chelsea